 Coffee of the Day, Shop B, G/F, 172–174 Tai Nan Street, Sham Shui Po

 Years is a Japanese-style art café that offers plant-based cuisine.
 While you don’t necessarily have to be a vegetarian to enjoy plant-based cuisine, it is a lifestyle choice that anyone can experiment with.
 It is a small café though, so you should come early if you are looking to have dine-in lunch.
-We would recommend the ‘Pork’ Cutlet Sandwich ($98) that is made with alternative meat, shredded red cabbage, and their secret house sauce!
+We would recommend the “pork” cutlet sandwich ($98), which is made with alternative meat, shredded red cabbage, and their secret house sauce.

 Years, Shop 1, G/F, Fuk Lung Building, 191–199 Fuk Wah Street, Sham Shui Po | (+852) 6338 3719

-Well, it’s safe to say this has got to be one of the most attractive entrances we have ever seen for a café.
-This four-way collaborative effort between Colour Brown, local NGO Hatch, sustainable fashion brand PHVLO, and design team The Good Studio produced a vintage-style café that draws inspiration from old Hong Kong.
-Recognisable elements include the iconic shutter gates that you often come across at local street stalls, and once you head inside, you will be taken in by the impressive spiral staircase at the back of the café—a popular photo spot for guests.
-Everything is done up in the signature, rich dark green colour of the brand, coupled with cold grey concrete.
-An Ice Drip Coffee ($58) sounds like a good match with the visual aesthetics here!
+Born out of a four-way collaborative effort between local coffee shop Colour Brown, Hong Kong NGO Hatch, sustainable fashion brand Phvlo, and design team The Good Studio, Colour Brown x Phvlo Hatch is a remarkable effort that draws crowds for its attractive shopfront.
+Inspired by the vintage colour schemes and corrugated textures of old Hong Kong, recognisable design elements include the iconic shutter gates that you’ll often come across at local street stalls.
+Once you head inside, however, you will be taken in by the impressive spiral staircase at the back of the café—a popular photo spot for guests.
+Indulge in an ice drip coffee ($58) and take your time admiring the impeccable surroundings.

 Openground, G/F, 198 Tai Nan Street, Sham Shui Po | (+852) 3974 5098

-Le Petit Salon actually has several branches around the city, and all of their outlets are hidden around corners or in alleyways, just like how their Sham Shui Po location is hidden inside an old shopping centre.
-This tiny café is just big enough for a coffee machine and a cashier counter, and though their menu may be small, the coffee makes up for it.
-We would suggest an Iced Black ($38) to fend off the Hong Kong heat as you explore the rest of Sham Shui Po.
+Le Petit Salon actually has several branches around the city, and all of their outlets are hidden around corners or in alleyways, just like how their Sham Shui Po location is hidden inside an old shopping centre!
+Tucked inside Dragon Centre, this tiny café is just big enough for a coffee machine and a cashier counter, and although their menu may be small, the delicious coffee makes up for it.
+We would suggest an iced black ($38) to fend off the Hong Kong heat as you explore the rest of Sham Shui Po.